From a Single iOS App to a Multi-Product Education Platform Driving 12× Revenue Growth

 Launching an AI Study Companion Trained on 15 Years of Bar Instruction

-I also designed and wrote the Solomon landing page in full — including the visual design, positioning, and the differentiation argument against generic AI tools that sits at the core of how the product is sold.
+I also designed and wrote the Solomon landing page in full, including the visual design and the differentiation argument against generic AI tools that sits at the core of how the product is sold.
+The landing page surfaced specific use cases that students were actually using Solomon for, including MBE clarity, rule tightening, essay issue spotting, and sanity checks.
+Naming the patterns gave prospective students a concrete sense of where Solomon fit into their study workflow.

 Impact